MetPX/sr3-examples/hpfx-upload/README.md

 * add subscriptions gpsc (a second cluster) to pull files from hpfx (copying from 1 network zone to a second one.)
 * if a file is missed... should likely describe how to recover...
   * use touch.
+* if a file foobar is only half-way there...
+  * it will be named foobar.tmp on hpfx.
+  * hpfx will only remove a file from it's copy queue after successful completion of the copy.
+  * when the copy resumes, it will remove foobar.tmp, and make a new one.
+  * when the copy is complete, it will remove the .tmp suffix.

 * do we want mtime preserved?
   * timeCopy, permCopy

+# How do I know that is going on?

+* look in ~/.cache/sr3/log.
+Each component has a log file, will report every file noticed (in the watch) and copied (by the sender)
+* sr3 status to view how the daemons are doing.

+# More Continuous Testing

+For more involved testing, can hook up a continuous feed see `TESTING.md`_ for that.
+That involves installing some audit and cleanup jobs on hpfx.